jmgirard/embedpdf/README.md

 # embedpdf Extension For Quarto

 This extension provides support for embedding PDF files into Quarto HTML files (including RevealJS presentations).
-Each file will be added to your HTML file using the `<object type="application/pdf">` tag with a fallback message and download link (in case the browser is unable to display it).
+Each file will be added to your HTML file using the `<object type="application/pdf">` tag with a fallback to the `<embed>` tag (for mobile browsers).
 Just specify the path of the PDF file; you can also optionally change the displayed width, height, CSS class, and CSS style.

 ## Installing